farhanarrafi/empirical-analysis-cardiovascular-data/README.md

 Using only Systolic BP and Diastolic BP provides better predictions than using all three - Weight, Systolic BP and Diastolic BP.

-For more details you can check the [final presentation](Final_Presentation.pdf).
+For more details, you can check the [final presentation](Final_Presentation.pdf).

 ![Results](images/2_var_vs_3_var.png)

 ## Dataset Source

-For this project we have collected the data from the Kaggle dataset - “[Cardiovascular Disease by Aidan](https://www.kaggle.com/datasets/colewelkins/cardiovascular-disease)”.
+For this project, we have collected the data from the Kaggle dataset - “[Cardiovascular Disease by Aidan](https://www.kaggle.com/datasets/colewelkins/cardiovascular-disease)”.
 As per the information provided, this data represents consolidated data from two sources:

 1. UCI Machine Learning Repository - Heart Disease Dataset
 2. Kaggle - Heart Disease Dataset by YasserH

-In the original dataset there are about 68000 rows of data.
+In the original dataset, there are about 68000 rows of data.
 However, to keep our analysis simple we have preserved the 2000 rows using random selection and discarded the rest of the data.

 ## Contribution

-In this project other than me three other people also contributed.
-The worked with different combination of variables.
+In this project, three other people also worked with different combinations of variables.

 1. [Sushant Thapa](https://github.com/sushant-thapa) - You can check their work on other variables [here](https://github.com/sushant-thapa/statistical_analysis_on_hypertension_dataset).
 2. [Harika Prathipati](https://github.com/Hsv0345) - You can check their work on other variables [here](https://github.com/Hsv0345/Predicting-Heart-Disease).